Crows Nest Boys High School: 1936: as Crows Nest Central Junior Technical School

+1992: closure

 By the early 1990s, the school was targeted for closure by the Department of Education, as part of a plan to expand the size of North Sydney Girls High School.
 The boys' sister school, Cremorne Girls High School, and Milsons Point Public School were also closed around this time.
 Crows Nest Boys' staff and community attempted to retain the school as a TAFE NSW college, but in March 1992 the Minister for Education, Virginia Chadwick, announced it would close.
 It was decided to move North Sydney Girls from their campus across the Pacific Highway to the boys' school site (the old North Sydney Girls to become Bradfield College for vocational education).
 Crows Nest Boys closed in December 1992, with the decision to close noted by one teacher: "There was no political will to save our school ... it was seen as expendable.
 We’d done all this work, taken the consultation process seriously, and we lost the school anyway".
 The controversy continued after the closure when the last Headmaster, Don Weir, was refused several appointments and was only offered a lower position by the Department.

+Legacy

 The buildings of the former Crows Nest Boys High School are heritage items listed under the North Sydney Local Environment Plan 2013.
 In 2014, the Department of Education resolved to create a new public high school in the North Sydney area (on the site of Bradfield College, which would move to St Leonards).
 As the first new public school in the area since 1961, some former alumni of Crows Nest Boys campaigned to restore the "Crows Nest High" name, colours and motto to the new school.
 The Department, however, eventually decided on "Cammeraygal High School", which opened in January 2015.